PreciousSithole/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints changes to new file owner
+Script that prints new file